ADD CONDITION

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.
-For sore throat, consult a doctor if it is severe or does not improve in 7 days.
+You should stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache.

-Is it safe to use Publix Cherry Cough Drops during pregnancy or breastfeeding?
+Is it safe to use Publix Cherry Cough Drops if I am pregnant or breastfeeding?

 If you are pregnant or breastfeeding, you should ask a health professional before use.